fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlElasticPool.md

 ### -Edition
-Specifies the edition of the Azure SQL Database used for the elastic pool. psdx_paramvalues
+Specifies the edition of the Azure SQL Database used for the elastic pool.

+The acceptable values for this parameter are:

 - Premium
 - Basic
 - Standard

 For the current preview, the edition must be Standard.